mernaAlghannam/mernaAlghannam/README.md

  - Twitter Text Analysis Tool- Background: Twitter has allegedly stopped moderating content and returned contravercial leaders back on the plaform.
 I'm developing a tool that track how these changes impacted traffic on Twitter | NLP📜⛏️

-# Skills
+# Skills/Expertise

-Cloud Computing, data engineering machine learning, research, and software development.
+software development, Cloud Computing, data engineering, machine learning, and research.